Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Robustness Checks

 \subsubsection{Figure 2}

 When we decompose the ATE into the model effect ($z = 0.0791$; $p=8.35\times10^{-6}$) and prompting effect ($z = 0.1046$; $p=0.016$), they account for 43\% and 56\% of the treatment effect, respectively.
-And when we replay the inferior model prompts on the superior model, the difference in similarity to the target from these prompts played on the inferior is not statistically significant and close together ($z = -0.033$; $p=0.45$).
+And when we replay DALL-E 3 prompts on DALL-E 2, there is not a statistically significant increase in performance relative to DALL-E 2 prompts played on DALL-E 2 ($z = -0.033$; $p=0.45$).
 In short, Figure 2 in the main text is quantitatively and qualitatively unchanged when using the within-image Z-score of the cosine similarity.